|

 Step 1: Apply for an EU EORI Number

-1. Go to the customs website of the EU country where your goods will be entered.
+1. Visit the customs website of the EU country where your goods will be imported.

 3. Fill out the EORI application form as an individual or business.

-4. Submit required documents, like a passport/ID (for individuals) or a business registration (for companies).
+4. Submit the required documents, such as a passport or ID (for individuals) or a business registration (for companies).

-5. Receive your EORI number via email or in your account (usually within a few days).
+5. Receive your EORI number via email or in your account, typically within several days.

 Step 2: